 If you prefer to make memories with your sweeties, with just a bit of guidance (and knife safety), they can make these with you.
 This is especially fun if the kids are giving them as gifts because it’s extra special for the person they are giving them to.
 Plus, the kiddos feel pride in making something on their own.

 To see how simple edible love notes are, watch Ashley Thompson and I make these darling edible love notes on KELOLAND Living.

-A fun part of making adorable envelopes out of pie dough is that you can customize them with whatever jam or jelly is your favorite (or the favorite of the treat recipient) and the seasons.
+A fun part of making adorable envelopes out of pie dough is that you can customize them with whatever jam or jelly, or pie filling, is your favorite (or the favorite of the treat recipient) and the seasons.
 You may even like it with peanut butter or a hazelnut cocoa or almond cocoa spread.

 Valentine’s Day and Beyond

 For Valentine’s Day, use a red jam.
 Use blueberry and strawberry for the Fourth of July.
 And because who doesn’t love the flavors of fall…use pumpkin or apple butter and sprinkle with cinnamon and sugar later in the year.

 Plus, you can bake them to be as large or as tiny as your little heart desires.
 If you buy a two-pack of premade pie dough, use one or both, cutting the envelopes out as big or as little as you want.
 I used a paring knife to cut the diamond shape which you’ll fold into an envelope, but if you have a diamond-shaped cookie cutter, by all means use it.